Wisconsin Wildlife

 Once we’d started to localise the animals, we put out camera traps (kindly lent to us by NatureSpy) to try to confirm their presence in the area.
 Although we didn’t capture any wolves on the cameras, we did capture this nice video of a coyote:

-In keeping with my research interests of how domestic dogs affect wildlife, we are using the recordings from Wisconsin to look at the vocal interactions between farm dogs, wolves and coyotes in the area.
-We found lots of instances of these three species responding to each other so I’m really excited to get this data analysed!
+In keeping with my research interests of how domestic dogs affect wildlife, we also used the recordings from Wisconsin to look at the vocal interactions between farm dogs, wolves and coyotes in the area.
+We found lots of instances of these three species responding to each other:

 You can listen to this clip here: